yt-project/yt/doc/source/visualizing/plots.rst

 star particles, whereas the outer region is comprised of higher mass dark matter particles.

+Both :class:`~yt.visualization.particle_plots.ParticleProjectionPlot` and
+:class:`~yt.visualization.particle_plots.ParticlePhasePlot` objects
+accept a ``deposition`` argument which controls the order of the "splatting" of the particles onto the pixels in the plot.
+The default option, ``"ngp"``, corresponds to the "Nearest-Grid-Point" (0th-order) method, which simply finds the pixel the particle is located in and deposits all of the particle or its plotted quantity into that pixel.
+The other option, ``"cic"``, corresponds to the "Cloud-In-Cell" (1st-order) method, which linearly interpolates the particle or its plotted quantity into the four nearest pixels in the plot.

 Here is a complete example that uses the ``particle_mass`` field to set the colorbar and shows off some of the modification functions for :class:`~yt.visualization.particle_plots.ParticleProjectionPlot`: